 A Carers focus group set up to understand experience of statutory process has led to improved strength-based practice for social workers and recognition of the need to promote available services

-A bereaved carers focus group is now informing the service offer and has led to new service provision based on feedback received.
+A bereaved carers focus group is now informing the service offer and has led to new commissioning intentions based on feedback received.

-Engagement with parents of disabled children to understand transition and replacement care experiences is feeding into improvement of the transition process, commissioning intentions and service provision.
+A new project for engagement with parents of disabled children to understand transition and replacement care experiences has just been agreed.